 So, why is this funny?
 It’s so funny it hurts.
 Because, for example, Rosie’s experience as a degraded alderman reminds us that the “American Dream” is really just a big fat joke.
 For reasons that I’m not entirely qualified to explain, we often laugh at this bizarre combination of suffering and release—like Larry David satirizing the experience of Holocaust survivors—which is effective because it juxtaposes the clown with the death camp (i.e., The Day the Clown Cried).

 Some folks view this as an offense; others study its cognitive reaction, which happens in a split second.
 Nobody can explain exactly how we transfer ugliness into laughter as quickly as we turn the aroma of McDonald’s french fries into excess saliva.
 Mark Twain and others have suggested that, “humor is tragedy plus time.”
 We also have to recognize psychological factors, like “benign-violation theory,” which implies that a situation presented as both a moral violation and which is completely detached from any real danger often produces a peculiar kind of pleasure.
 Plato took this further and believed humor was linked to malevolent behavior.
-F is for Family turns the casualness of such malevolent behavior into satire that’s as untamed as the cartoonish violence in The Sopranos.
+F is for Family turns the casualness of Gen-X insensitivity into satire that’s as outlandish as the violence on The Sopranos.

 The cognitive reaction to such vulgar wackiness is that we either burst out laughing or hold our hands over our mouths.
 F is for Family provides a writers’ clinic in how to balance the comic’s impossibly dark imagination with today’s need for tastefully un-PC humor.
 This is, after all, a Bill Burr animated series—it cannot possibly be PC.
 As a result, some critics have been unkind.
 They should recall Christina Applegate, who in 1989 was asked by a reporter how she felt about “Married. . . with Children” being attacked for its vulgar and sexist humor.